abhiTronix/deffcode/docs/reference/ffdecoder/params.md

 !!! danger "FFdecoder API checks for _`video bitrate`_ or _`frame-size` and `framerate`_ in video's metadata to ensure given input `source` has usable video stream available.
 Thereby, it will throw `ValueError` if it fails to find those parameters."

-!!! info "Multiple video inputs are not yet supported!"
+!!! info "Multiple video inputs are fully supported!
+Pass a Python list of source strings to natively process multiple media streams simultaneously.
+A `-filter_complex` or `-map` parameter is required."

-**Data-Type:** String.
+**Data-Type:** String or List of Strings.

 Its valid input can be one of the following: